 Erste Group's performance will continue to be influenced by conditions in the global, and especially European, economy.
-The outlook for the European and global economy over the near to medium term remains challenging, which also impacts prospects for stabilisation and improvement of economic and financial conditions in Central and Eastern Europe.
-In general, should economic conditions affecting Erste Group's operating markets remain subdued, Erste Group's results and operations may be materially and adversely affected.
+The outlook for the European and global economy over the near to medium term remains in general favourable, which also impacts prospects for stabilisation and improvement of economic and financial conditions in Central and Eastern Europe.
+In general, should economic conditions affecting Erste Group's operating markets become subdued again, Erste Group's results and operations may be materially and adversely affected.